This post may contain affiliate links

 Full-fat Coconut milk – There really is no other option for a heavy, creamy mouthfeel that is as “fatty” as coconut milk.
 I avoid using store-bought vegan heavy creams since they include far too many chemicals.
 Coconut milk that is full-fat contains at least 100 percent coconut.

 Unsweetened Almond Milk – We prefer almond or cashew milk (unsweetened) because none of the other dairy-free milk gives me the best results.
 Other nut milks have an overpowering nut flavor.
-Soy milk and Oat Milk have a distinct flavor.
-The combination of mild coconut milk and full-fat coconut cream will result in an extremely coconutty panna cotta, which is difficult to compensate for even with a vanilla taste.
+Soy milk and Oat Milk have a distinct flavors.
+The combination of mild coconut milk and full-fat coconut cream will result in an extremely coconutty panna cotta, which is difficult to compensate for, even with a vanilla taste.

 Cornstarch – Yes, cornstarch.
 Agar-agar flakes aren’t required.
 It has too much binding strength for this smooth, exquisite dessert.
 You would not want to wind up with Panna Cotta instead of a hard and stiff cream.